Clever/http-science/README.md

 * job_number: If running multiple workers in parallel, give each one a unique number < total_jobs
 * total_jobs: Number of total jobs running in parallel
 * methods: The http methods we will forward

-## Motivation

-Changes to existing code often fall into the bucket of having no user-facing effect, e.g. refactors or rewrites.
-In theory, tests should give you 100% confidence in rolling out changes like this.
-However, in practice there is often a lot of risk associated with these changes, e.g. the operational risk of the code running in a production environment (performance, etc.), or lack of confidence in the tests.

-"[Science](http://zachholman.com/talk/move-fast-break-nothing/)" is a pattern GitHub introduced for deploying changes to code paths that should not change the output of that code path. `http-science` is a tool for doing the same experimentation at the network level.

 ## Vendoring